virusimmortal00/post-af/README.md

 ### Prerequisites

 Beyond Docker - you're going to need a general working knowledge of how the AppsFlyer S2S API works (as these docs are not provided here), an active account at AppsFlyer HQ, and at least one app configured (as you'll need your API dev key and app ID).

-Luckily, you won't need to know much about Docker, once the container is running the system is plug and play from your local browser.
+Luckily, you won't need to know much about Docker, once the container is running, the system is plug and play from your local browser.

 ### Installation

+_Note: The below steps use the terminal for setup, rather than the Docker Desktop UI.
+Although I feel the terminal approach is a little more foolproof, you can certainly use the UI instead to the same end result - just map port 80 to 80 and you're all set config-wise._

 1. After Docker is installed, open your terminal and pull the image from Docker hub:

 ```sh
   docker pull virusimmortal00/post-af:v1
 ```

-Alternatively, if using Docker Desktop, you can configure the container through the UI:

-![Docker Desktop Screen Shot][dd-screenshot]

 2. Run the container 'post-af' on port 80 (default HTTP) from the image you just pulled: